-This article was last updated Feb 11, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 11, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re new to Air France Flying Blue, or considering transferring your points to Flying Blue miles, here’s a rundown of all the options to use your miles for flights on Air France and dozens of partner airlines.